-I love, love, love to make appetizers and I came up with this recipe because I could make them up ahead and keep them in the freezer, slice and then bake them when needed. —Kate Dampier, Quail Valley, California
+I love, love, love to make appetizers and I especially like this recipe because I can make the rolls ahead, freeze them, and then slice and bake when needed. —Kate Dampier, Quail Valley, California

 - 1 package (17.3 ounces) frozen puff pastry, thawed

 - 1 cup (4 ounces) shredded Gruyere or Swiss cheese

 - 8 thin slices prosciutto or deli ham, chopped

 - 1. Preheat oven to 400°.
 Unfold one pastry sheet.
 Spread 2 tablespoons mustard to within 1/2 in. of edges.
 Sprinkle with 1/2 cup cheese; top with half each of the chopped prosciutto and sage.
 Roll up jelly-roll style.
 Using a serrated knife, cut roll crosswise into 18 slices.

 Place cut side down on a greased baking sheet.
 Repeat with remaining ingredients.
 Bake 12-15 minutes or until golden brown.
 Serve warm.

 Freeze option: Cover and freeze unbaked rolls on a waxed paper-lined baking sheet until firm.
 Transfer to resealable plastic freezer bags; return to freezer.
 To use, let rolls stand at room temperature 10 minutes.
 Cut and bake pinwheels as directed, increasing time as necessary.
 Yield: 3 dozen.